-This new edition of a widely-respected textbook examines welfare policy and racism, alongside institutional racism and community cohesion within a broad policy framework.
+This new edition of a widely-respected textbook examines welfare policy and racism in a broad framework that marries theory, evidence, history and contemporary debate.
 Fully updated, it contains:

-•two new chapters on ethnicity, disability and chronic illness, and education policy and ‘race’ respectively
+• two new chapters on disability and chronic illness, and UK education policy respectively

 Sangeeta Chattoo is a Senior Research Fellow at the Department of Health Sciences, and Associate Fellow, Science and Technologies Studies Unit, University of York (UK).
 She previously worked at the University of Western Australia and Leeds University.
 She has a long standing interest in inequalities and health, race, ethnicity, citizenship and social policy; family, kinship, gender and caring, and specialises in ethnographic and biographical methods.
 Her recent publications focus on genetics and embodiment of risk, state use of reproductive technologies and global governance of health, with a special focus on India.

 Karl Atkin holds a personal research chair in the Department of Health Sciences, University of York, where he is also Head of Department.
 He is a medical sociologist with a particular interest in qualitative research in multi-disciplinary settings.
 Research interests include the experience of family carers; young people and identity; disability and chronic illness; and ethnicity and social disadvantage.

 Gary Craig is a Visiting Professor at the Law School, University of Newcastle upon Tyne and at the University of York.
 He has written very widely about ‘race’ and ethnicity and his other major current research interest is contemporary slavery where he co-convenes the Modern Slavery Research Consortium.
 He is currently working on books about social justice, organising against racism, and contemporary slavery in the UK.